County Board approves flood ordinance

 The board heard a request from two local organizations (The Main Street Chamber and the Historical Society) to obtain permission to use courthouse property (the northeast lawn and parking lot) for activities associated with the upcoming West Union Summer Fest on June 5.
 Final approval was contingent on verifying that proper liability insurance coverage would be in place for the activities.
 The board will consider final approval at next week’s meeting.

-In other business, the Supervisors received the regular weekly report from the Fayette County Engineer Joel Frantz.
-Frantz updated the board members on various previously scheduled secondary road repair and maintenance work taking place around the county.
+In other business, the Supervisors received the regular weekly report from the Fayette County Engineer Joel Fantz.
+Fantz updated the board members on various previously scheduled secondary road repair and maintenance work taking place around the county.

 An agreement was tentatively reached in which Buchanan County officials would agree to share specialized equipment with the Fayette County road department.
 Fayette County does not presently have the needed equipment.
 Buchanan work crews will be reimbursed for the use of the equipment.